andremano/online-core/docs/source/assets/data-links-gis.rst

 ..
-A list of URLs to the datasets in CANVAS.
+A list of URLs to the datasets.
 By default labels will be rendered using the text on the left.

 ..
-Canvas Course:  GI Science 2020
-   Course Id: 6539
+Canvas Course:  GI Science 2020 (legacy information) Course Id: 6539